BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Tungsten Fabric provides architecture for use cases like cloud networking and network functions virtualization.
 The platform comprises an SDN controller, which resides on premises and manages the virtualized network, and a virtual router that acts as a forwarding plane.

 ONF and operator partners to focus on production-ready projects in 2018

 The Open Networking Foundation is formalizing a strategic plan with operators in a push to drive production-ready open source networking projects in 2018.

 ONF and its operator partners -- AT&T, China Unicom, Comcast, Deutsche Telekom, Google, NTT Group, Telefónica and Türk Telekom -- said this week they developed a strategy to pinpoint common platforms that can be deployed across multiple operators.

 "Operators have recognized a lack of clarity on common platforms," ONF said in a statement.
 "Unnecessary customization drives variants and unique requirements into the ecosystem, which in turn drives complexity and cost."

 ONF's plan will incorporate two main points.
-The first point encompasses modular reference designs operators will create as blueprints for their projects.
+The point encompasses modular reference designs operators will create as blueprints for their projects.
 The second part hinges on operators and ONF making those reference designs production-ready, ONF said.

 These reference designs will take various open source networking projects and merge them onto white box or open source platforms, according to ONF.
 The components for each reference design can originate from projects across the industry and aren't limited to ONF projects.
-Operators then select the reference designs they plan to further develop for eventual deployment.
+Operators then select the reference designs they to further develop for eventual deployment.